dotnet/performance/src/benchmarks/gc/README.md

 _ARM NOTE_: There is no support to analyze benchmark results on ARM/ARM64.
 In order to use these results, you will need to transfer them to another machine and perform the analysis there.

+## CPU Samples Analysis

+GC Benchmarking Infrastructure also supports analyzing CPU Samples from traces.
+This is only supported on Jupyter Notebook and you can find the full instructions on how to run it [here](docs/jupyter%20notebook.md).

 ## Conclusion

 Now you know how to create, run, and analyze a test.